-Creating a web service is as easy as selecting Publish as web service operation in the Mendix Desktop Modeler.
+Creating a web service is as easy as selecting Publish as web service operation in Mendix Studio Pro.
 When you turn a microflow into a web service operation, the input parameters and the microflow return value will automatically be converted into input and output messages for the operation.

 You have full control over the message, and you can select which attributes to include as well as what names to use, as illustrated in this video: